 The plant is susceptible to infection.

-Each disease in turf, and there are many, develops under different conditions.
+Each turf disease develops under different conditions.
 Some diseases develop in the spring, some in the summer, and others in the winter months.
 Fortunately, diseases that can kill your turf are fairly rare and those that are more common are not very damaging.

-While there are many different diseases, this section covers the most common or destructive ones.
 The best defence against disease development is to select those grass varieties with the greatest disease resistance.
-Rolawn takes great care and pride in selecting their turf seed.
+We take great care and pride in selecting the seed used to grow out turf.
 The next best action to minimise disease development is to take good care of your turf.
-Well managed turf will not only develop less disease, but it can recover from disease faster.
+Well managed turf will not only develop less disease, but it will recover from disease faster.